hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 The answer to the paradox is easy if a large portion of the ship is replaced at once, but it becomes more confusing if the change happens gradually, one plank at a time.

-In this case I'm not interested in the correct answer to this paradox, but how those changes are implemented.
+The answer to the paradox seems to be related to how those changes are implemented.

 On software projects, something similar occurs.
-There's a new requirement that implies many changes that could be a refactor, a redesign, a new feature and whatnot, and it can be implemented in small stages or in huge chunks.
+There's a new requirement that implies many changes, could be a refactor, a redesign or a new feature, that can be implemented in small or huge stages.

 ## Branches for all

-To implement these changes, collaboratively and simultaneously with other developers (and many other things advantages) is that we use a version control system, where each feature and sub task is implemented in its own branch.
+To implement these changes, collaboratively and simultaneously with other developers (among other advantages) is that we use a version control system, where each feature and sub task is implemented in its own branch.

 Generally, every serious project also has an integration branch and a stable branch, which may be the same or not.
 When the feature/redesign/refactor is